ColinR135/graph_colinr135/src/README.md

 URL for your GitHub repository: https://github.com/ColinR135/graph_colinr135.git

 This package contains the Dijkstra shortest path algorithm.
+    The algorithm can be used with the function dijkstra(graph, source) # this returns the total distance and path taken

 There is also another heap project added to support the use of the algorithm
     heap = []            # creates an empty heap